haydeniw/langchain/templates/nvidia-riva/README.md

 ```

-## Riva Setup
+## Riva Speech Server Setup

-Use this step if you need to create a Riva speech server.
+Use this step if you need to create a Riva Speech Server.
-TODO: finish docs.
-We will first follow the setup instructions (link to riva)

-1.
+1. Follow the Riva Quick Start setup instructions for [Local Deployment Using Quick Start Scripts](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html#local-deployment-using-quick-start-scripts).